akashisonlinenow/beatbox-music/README.md

-# Beatbox Music App # # My Academic Project #
+# Beatbox Music App #

-# Beatbox Music App # where a loginned and subscribed user can add and listen to the songs, like songs functionality added, Stripe payment gateway integrated.
+Beatbox Music App where a loginned and subscribed user can add and listen to the songs, like songs functionality added, Stripe payment gateway integrated.
 Build with [Next.js](https://nextjs.org/), [React](https://react.dev/)and [Tailwind CSS](https://tailwindcss.com/).

 Checkout the **[Live Site](https://beatboxmusic.vercel.app/)**.